minkaotic/misc-notes/notes/Linq-Fundamentals.md

 };
 var result = add(3, 6);
 ```
-> :bulb: You *can* pass more complex lambda expressions such as the above to a LINQ query!
+> :bulb: You *can* pass multi-line lambda expressions to a LINQ query!
 ```c#
 var scotts = developers.Where(x =>
 {